Umuzi-org/ACN-syllabus/content/gradle/introduction/_index.md

 ---
+_db_id: 945
 content_type: topic
+ready: true
 title: Introduction to Gradle
-ready: true
 ---

 If you work on simple projects then organising your code is pretty easy.
 But most projects aren't simple.
 Life gets tricky when you need to  wrangle multiple files and external dependencies.